ish-xyz/tomahawk/README.md

 ## Tomahawk - A Kubernetes Bootstrap Tool

-This tool uses a combination of terrform and bash to install and configure Kubernetes on AWS and on-prem infrastructures.
+This tool creates and manages the required infrastructure and configurations needed for one or more Kubernetes clusters on AWS.

 ## Why use it?